YonaBenReuven/socket.io-react/README.md

         room: "Rides", // the name of the room to send the data to.
 Default to the model name;
         roomId: "rideId", // The name of the room Id. default to "id";
         include: ["assistants", "rides"], // Not required, can pass relations to include;
-        disableAfterDelete: true // default false; means that when an instance of a model is deleted it won't emit (kind of buggy so make true for the meantime);
+        disableAfterDelete: true, // default false; means that when an instance of a model is deleted it won't emit (kind of buggy so make true for the meantime);
     },
 ];
 ```